macchina-io/meta-macchina-docker/README.md

 # Dockerfile for macchina.io EDGE

-This repository contains a Dockerfile and related files for building a Docker image with [macchina.io EDGE](https://https://github.com/macchina-io/macchina.io).
+This repository contains a Dockerfile and related files for building a Docker image with [macchina.io EDGE](https://https://github.com/macchina-io/macchina.io), based on Alpine Linux.

 ## Build